helikon-labs/chainviz/README.md

     <a href="https://alpha.chainviz.app" target="_blank"><img width="100%" src="https://raw.githubusercontent.com/helikon-labs/chainsynth/development/readme_files/screenshot_01.png"></a>
 </p>

+---

+🚧 This project is in heavy progress, and this repo is subject to frequent change.

+📱 Chainviz UI is **NOT** optimized / designed for mobile yet, expect a poor mobile experience.

+---

 Chainviz visualizes the following aspects of the Kusama relay chain and validators in real-time:

 -   Active Validators, and the block production and finalization process.